Pinarayi: Demographics

 As of 2011 Census, Pinarayi had a population of 16,801 where males constitute 46.3% of the population and females 53.7%.
 Pinarayi census town spreads over an area of 9.63 km2 with 3,922 families residing in it.
 The male female sex ratio was 1,158 higher than state average of 1,084.
 Pinarayi had an average literacy rate of 97.4%, higher than the national average of 59.5%: male literacy is 98.7%, and female literacy is 96.3%.
 In Pinarayi, 9% of the population is under 6 years of age.

 Pinarayi Panchayat have administration over Pinarayi and Eruvatti census towns.

 Places of worship

 Seven mosques and 43 Hindu temples are located in this panchayat.

 Transportation

 The national highway passes through Thalassery town.
-Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
+Goa and Mumbai can be accessed on the northern side and Kochi and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Thalassery on Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
-There are airports at Kannur, Mangalore and Calicut.
+There are airports at Kannur, Mangalore and Kozhikode.
 All of them are international airports but direct flights are available only to Middle Eastern countries.